mongodb/docs/mms/source/install.rst

 - Replica sets, after adding any member of the set.

-All information about MongoDB infrastructure fetched *from* MMS by the agent.
-When configuring the monitoring environment, you may need to wait for several update cycles (e.g. 5-10 minutes) to complete the auto-discovery process and host identification.
-The agent reports to MMS every minute.
-You may have to wait several minutes for data and all host information to propagate to the MMS console.
+Once you add these seed node, the MMS agent will fetch this information *from* the MMS servers.
+This, when configuring the monitoring environment, you may need to wait for several update cycles (e.g. 5-10 minutes) to complete the auto-discovery process and host identification.

+The agent reports to MMS every minute, so, again, there may be a delay of several minutes before data and host information propagate to the MMS console.

-You will find evidence of a working installation in the agent output or logs.
+You can find immediate evidence of a working installation in the agent output or logs.
 For more information, check the MMS console's "Hosts," section in the "Agent Log" and "Pings" tabs.
 Once MMS has data, you can view and begin using the statistics.